ianheil/macwatchdog-cli/README.md

 # macWatchdog

-macWatchdog is a privacy-focused, user-friendly tool for auditing and managing security and privacy settings on macOS—including MDM enrollment, remote access, enterprise management, and potential risks.
-It helps you understand what's active on your Mac, whether for personal peace of mind or enterprise compliance.
+Privacy-focused macOS CLI tool to audit and manage security, privacy, MDM enrollment, remote access, and configuration profiles.
+Gain visibility and control over what's active on your Mac—whether you're a general user, power user, or IT professional.

 [MIT License](./LICENSE) | Python 3.8+ | macOS